Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 Private Health Insurance

-Although Medicare ensures you have access free hospital care at public hospitals and free or subsidised doctor and specialist visits, the Australian Government also strongly encourages taking our private healthcare insurance.
+Although Medicare ensures you have access free hospital care at public hospitals and free or subsidised doctor and specialist visits, the Australian Government also strongly encourages getting private healthcare insurance.

 About 50% of Australians take out private health insurance and there are 3 major reasons why: